 A spokesperson for the Elyria City School District says administrators respect the way students have approached school leaders about their plans.

-The district says the walkout is expected to be brief, participation is voluntary, and instruction will continue for students who remain in class.
+The walkout was brief, with voluntary participation and continued instruction for students who remained in class.

-Administrators will supervise the event during an extended homeroom period.
+Administrators supervised the event during an extended homeroom period.